ray01111989/Security-System-using-Arduino-Bluetooth-Camera-Project/README.md

   has entered your house and capture his photo  by using camera shield from 1Sheeld.

-  This project was done in Arduino and it focus more on the security by using multiple components that provides a base idea for a biger projact that involve the Security of someone house and track how get into the house.
+  This project was done in Arduino and it focus more on the security by using multiple components that provides a base idea for a bigger project that involve the Security of someone house and track how get into the house.